 Are you motivated?

-It should be noted that there are some very talented runners out there—some of them national-class, in fact—who experience this phenomenon.
+It should be noted that there are some very talented runners out there — some of them national-class, in fact — that experience this phenomenon.
 Success often breeds motivation, but is no guarantee of a buffer against the creeping inertia that infects everyone’s running on occasion.

 You will ultimately find the kind and amount of training you wish to undertake, or it will find you.
 Enlisting the help of a coach (perhaps your club has one) or other trusted source can help you fine-tune things, but in the end it is up to you to determine how much of yourself you will pour into this sport, and no apologies are ever necessary.